miiieagle/alx-system_engineering-devops/0x01-shell_permissions/README.md

-5-execute script display execute permission to hello owner 6-multiple_permissions script shows the excute permission to owner and the group owner 7-everybody script display the excute permision to owner, the group owner and other users
+5-execute script display execute permission to hello owner 6-multiple_permissions script shows the excute permission to owner and the group owner 7-everybody script display the excute permision to owner, the group owner and other users 8-James_Bond script gives permission to other users but restrict owner and the group owner